sajid1545/epic-coding_client/README.md

 5. Signed in user can see there profile picture in the top right corner of the navbar.
 While hovering over it username can be seen.
 While registering user can add a profile picture and update its name.

+6. User can now reset their password by clicking forget password.
+User can view their password while typing now for both login and register form.

+7. Register form is validated.
+User must use 6 characters long password and have a special character in it.

 #

 ## Packages and Technologies used